wanghaisheng/responsive-landing-page-starter/content/blog/en/create-an-emergency-broadcast-system-with-vonage-node-and-mongodb.md

 app.use(express.static('public'))
 ```

-This code helps you accept POST requests using Express and tells Express serve static files from a directory called `public`.
+This code helps you accept POST requests using Express and tells Express to serve static files from a directory called `public`.

 It is time to add code to connect to your MongoDB database!
 Add this code to your app but replace `mongodb+srv://…` with the link to your MongoDB database.